 - Gallup defines engaged employees as those who are involved in, enthusiastic about and committed to their work and workplace.

-- Gartner says that employee engagement is the extent to which employees feel passionate about their jobs, are committed to the organization and put discretionary effort into their work.
+- Gartner defines employee engagement as the extent to which employees feel passionate about their jobs, are committed to the organization and put discretionary effort into their work.

-- The CIPD calls employee engagement an umbrella term describing a broad area of people strategy, and referring to narrower constructs & such as work engagement or organisational commitment & when you need to be more specific.
+- The CIPD calls employee engagement an umbrella term describing a broad area of people strategy.
+But it also refers to narrower constructs such as work engagement or organisational commitment when you need to be more specific.

 This can make separating truth from misconception frustratingly difficult.

-- Personal role engagement: This category is based on one of the earliest definitions of engagement, established by Kahn in the 1990s.
-It refers to an employee's ability to 'express their preferred selves in their work.'
+This category is based on one of the earliest definitions of employee engagement, established by Kahn in the 1990s.
+It refers to an employee's ability to '...express their preferred selves in their work.'
 As per Kahn's model, employee engagement is comprised of physical, cognitive and emotional aspects and is largely a psychological construct.

-- Work engagement/Task engagement: This definition essentially frames engagement as the opposite of burnout.
+This definition essentially frames engagement as the opposite of burnout.
 It refers to the levels of vigour, dedication and absorption in work.
-Where this falls down is that many studies have found as many as 30% of highly engaged employees are at risk of burnout, suggesting these are not two mutually exclusive states.
+Where it falls down is that many studies have found as many as 30% of highly engaged employees are at risk of burnout.
+This suggests these are not two mutually exclusive states.

-- Multidimensional engagement: This definition makes the important distinction between how employees engage with their specific roles, versus how they engage with the organisation in general.
+This employee engagement definition makes the important distinction between how employees engage with their specific roles, versus how they engage with the organisation in general.
 Bear this in mind, as it's vital for creating one unified engagement definition.

 For example, employees might find their job stressful and exhausting, but identify with the goals and values of their employer.
 Or they might love their day-to-day work experience but disagree with their company's ideology.
 A lack of cohesion here will ensure a lack of engagement sooner or later.

-- Self-engagement with performance: The CIPD specifies that this is a less commonly found definition, which is "˜based on how important employees regard high performance.'
+The CIPD specifies that this is a less commonly found definition.
+It's meant to be 'based on how important employees regard high performance.'
 Essentially, it means helping employees to keep themselves engaged using their own performance as a benchmark.